 - Professional development and classroom training for teachers

 - Common SAS curriculum, with linguistic adaption for this program

-- Service learning opportunities where students communicate directly in Chinese
+- Service learning opportunities where elementary school students communicate directly in Chinese

 Immersion in kindergarten through third grade is one-way immersion, comprised of students who are second language learners of Chinese.
 As we build our program, fourth and fifth grade will become a two-way bilingual program with a mix of students.
 Rising Chinese immersion students will merge with near native Chinese program students in fourth grade.
 Each language group serves as each other’s language models.